 Checkpoints have long been legal in California and most other states, being sanctioned by the U.S. Supreme Court.
 Their application is sometimes questioned, but usually approved by courts when there is reasonable evidence that certain safeguards are followed.
 Those centrally include a showing of impartiality that is absent selective enforcement aimed at particular drivers.

-Readers wanting to know more about sobriety roadblocks can glean relevant information from an article on our website at The Law Office of John W. Noonan that delves into the basics of checkpoints.
+Readers wanting to know more about sobriety roadblocks can glean relevant information from an article on our website at The Law Offices of John W. Noonan that delves into the basics of checkpoints.

 The legality of checkpoints notwithstanding, California motorists have legal rights when they are stopped by law enforcers looking for evidence of criminal wrongdoing.
 A proven criminal defense attorney can provide further information.